Felony dog attack laws ::

 Louisiana

-Louisiana statute § 14:32 was enacted in 2009 after two people were killed by dogs.
-The "Luna McDaniel and Michael 'Blaise' Landry Act," sponsored by Rep. Rickey Hardy, passed both chambers unanimously before being signed into law.
+In 2024, HB 213 modified statute § 14:32 by increasing the prison term from five to ten years.
+The original felony statute was enacted in 2009 after two people were killed by dogs.
+The "Luna McDaniel and Michael 'Blaise' Landry Act," House Bill 155, sponsored by Rep. Rickey Hardy, passed both chambers unanimously before being signed into law.
 The felony statute penalizes owners who are "reckless and criminally negligent in confining or restraining the dog" and the dog kills a person.
-House Bill 155 also criminalized "negligent injuring" by unconfined dogs as a misdemeanor.

 Louisiana Felony Dog Attack Law